kaamil-ahamadh/kaamil-ahamadh/README.md

 2. **Web3 Simple Stake App** - Simple Stake App is a Crypto Staking Web3 app that allows users to stake and unstake STKN Token (ERC20) bought from ICO Website. ➡ [Live Website](https://simplestakeapp.netlify.app/)

+3. **Play Videos Hub** - Play Videos Hub is a Hub for playing youtube videos. ➡ [Live Website](https://playvideoshub.netlify.app/)

-3. **DMessage** - DMessage is a Web3 app that allows us to send messages in a decentralized manner by virtue of blockchain technology. ➡ [Live Website](https://dmessage.netlify.app/)
+4. **DMessage** - DMessage is a Web3 app that allows us to send messages in a decentralized manner by virtue of blockchain technology. ➡ [Live Website](https://dmessage.netlify.app/)

-4. **Crypto Live Price App** - Crypto Live Price App is a app to check live crypto currency prices. ➡ [Live Website](https://cryptolivepriceapp.netlify.app/)
+5. **Crypto Live Price App** - Crypto Live Price App is a app to check live crypto currency prices. ➡ [Live Website](https://cryptolivepriceapp.netlify.app/)

-5. **Advice App** - Advice App is a app to get random advices on the go. ➡ [Live Website](https://kaamil-ahamadh.github.io/advice-app/)
+6. **Advice App** - Advice App is a app to get random advices on the go. ➡ [Live Website](https://kaamil-ahamadh.github.io/advice-app/)

-6. **Shooter Game** - Shooter Game is a simple shooting game.
+7. **Shooter Game** - Shooter Game is a simple shooting game.

 ## 📫 Reach Me